fistfulofyen/biometric_security_system/README.txt

+------for window set up:

 ---set up the face recognition env for your pc first:
--go to the website: https://github.com/ageitgey/face_recognition

--install the face_recognition api, if you face problem install dlib, watch this video: https://www.youtube.com/watch?v=AUJKdehF2ZA&t=280s
+-go to the website: https://github.com/ageitgey/face_recognition -install the face_recognition api, if you face problem install dlib, watch this video: https://www.youtube.com/watch?v=AUJKdehF2ZA&t=280s

+---then install following module for the script:

+pip install opencv-python       #opeating the webcam pip install SpeechRecognition   #convert your talk to text pip install gtts                #convert text to mp3 audio file pip install playsound==1.2.2    #play out the mp3 from pc speaker

 ---how to git push the project:
 -goes to the folder you store the code of this project